My Store

 SHIPPING INFORMATION

-- please read our shipping policy
+- please read our shipping notes in shipping policy.

 - we use recycle packaging wherever possible and wrap for safety, rather than appearance!